Purpose Statement

 Required Permissions

-Managers and Administrators require the same at minimum.
+Managers and Administrators typically require the same permissions or greater.

-If users cannot locate or interact with a checklist, verify role permissions in the system settings.
+If users cannot locate, start, resume, or interact with a checklist, verify the assigned role permissions within the Admin module.

 Video